New Rules on the Deductibility of Net Business Interest Expense

 Included in the new regulations are changes on adjustable taxable income (ATI), items that no longer qualify as business interest expense for the limitation, guidance for partnerships and K-1s, what qualifies as eligibility for electing real property trade of business (ERPTB), self-charging lending transactions and more.

 What follows is a technical Top 10 recap of the new regulations.
-If you would like to speak with a Smith & Howard advisor, please use the contact form below.
+If you would like to speak with a Smith and Howard advisor, please use the contact form below.

 1. The rules state that taxpayers should begin the ATI calculation with Tentative Taxable Income (TTI) rather than Taxable Income.
 TTI is generally taxable income without regard to 163(j) limitations.